 After Eritrea went back to war with Ethiopia in 1998, ostensibly over unresolved border issues, I produced a country handbook for Eritrea’s Ministry of Information but clashed with the regime over its increasingly repressive policies and was ousted in 2002.
 A year later, I published a paper marking my break with the liberation movement, “Enough!
 A Critique of Eritrea’s Post-Liberation Politics,” which coincided with the publication of a two-volume collection of my articles from mass media and journals—Taking on the Superpowers: Collected Articles on the Eritrean Revolution (1976-1983), Vol. 1 and Building a New Nation: Collected Articles on the Eritrean Revolution (1983-2002), Vol. 2.

-Meanwhile, from 2002 to 2014, I taught journalism and African politics at Simmons University, during which I transcribed a set in interviews with five high-ranking EPLF dissidents imprisoned for criticizing Eritrea’s president, Isaias Afwerki, that I published as a book titled Conversations with Eritrean Political Prisoners (2005).
+From 2002 to 2014, I taught journalism and African politics at Simmons University, during which I transcribed a series of interviews with five high-ranking EPLF dissidents imprisoned for criticizing Eritrea’s president, Isaias Afwerki, that I published as Conversations with Eritrean Political Prisoners (2005).
 I also took student groups to South Africa every other year to write on human rights and edited two books of their articles—Women to Women: Young Americans in South Africa (2006) and Old Wrongs, New Rights: Student Views of the New South Africa (2008).
 In 2010, I produced a 2nd edition of the Historical Dictionary of Eritrea, building on the work of California-based historian-turned-artist Tom Killion.

 In 2012, with support from Simmons, I began a series of field investigations into Eritrea’s growing refugee outflows.
 Upon retiring in 2014, I began a six-year consultancy on refugee and peace issues for the Norwegian Ministry of Foreign Affairs that took me to Eritrean camps and communities in 19 countries on five continents.
 I also founded and directed the Cape Ann Forum—a free public lecture series on international issues—that sponsored over 100 events from 2001 to 2019, and I produced a 3rd edition of the Historical Dictionary of Eritrea (2019).